azimkhan3/ChefPal/chef_pal/README.md

 ### Services

-In our services flder we have the code for business logic such as connected to the Spoonaular API and making requests to it as well out out code for Firebase Authentification.
+In our services folder we have the code for business logic such as connected to the Spoonaular API and making requests to it as well out out code for Firebase Authentification.

 ### Views

-Our views folderis divided into utils and UI.
+Our views folder is divided into utils and UI.
 Utils will hold any common widget that we may reuse for the app.
 The ui folder is then divided for different app pages if needed and holds all the frontend code for the app.

 ---